Therapy Covered By Insurance In Hialeah

 How soon can I meet with a therapist?

-After you sign up for therapy on BetterHelp, how long the matching process takes can depend on factors like therapist availability.
+After you sign up for therapy on BetterHelp, the length of the matching process depends on factors like therapist availability.
 Once you’ve been matched with a therapist, you can work with them to schedule your first session.

-What types of care can I access through BetterHelp?
+What types of care can I receive through BetterHelp?

 BetterHelp therapists have a wide range of backgrounds, potentially making it easier to connect with a therapist who meets your unique needs.
-Some of the therapy models available through BetterHelp include:
+Some of the therapy models available through BetterHelp include the following:

 - Cognitive behavioral therapy